 “The root of suffering is attachment”.

 These words, accompanied by an image of Buddha in his usual calm repose, emblazoned a T-shirt that I purchased from a rustic new age store in London.
 I walked into this enclave for free spirits, nestled in the serpentine streets of a bohemian district on one of my visits.

 I bought it on an impulse during my late teen hipster phase, not fully understanding what it meant at the time.
 It wasn’t until later that I could comprehend that it alluded to the emotional struggles we experience when we’re overly attached to something or someone.

 We’ve all been guilty of holding onto things much longer than necessary.
 No matter what your friends and family told you at the time, nothing could convince you to let go.
 You were incapable of envisioning your life differently; unable to let go, because of the time and heart you had invested in certain situations and relationships.

 Having grappled with the experience of stepping out of situations that weren’t right for me, I’m intimately familiar with the emotional nuances associated with it.
 Everything seemed okay on the surface, but my deep, interior world was turbulent.
-The wise voice of my intuition was in opposition to the stories and narratives I had concocted to support my choice to stay.
+The wise voice within me was in opposition to the stories that I had concocted to support my choice to stay.